 Now, it’s not the first time that, when facing a highly conceptual artwork, I have a somewhat negative reaction at first, but when I revisit it later, I enjoy it much more.
 So I’m actually looking forward to visiting it again in a few months.

 Then, we walked around Ko a little bit.
 Such a wonderful little village, with an amazing view on the Seto Inland Sea (and I’m not only saying this because Ogijima has a privileged place in said view), I wish I went there more often.
-Now, that it houses a permanent exhibit from Fukutake Foundation, let’s hope that there is more busses going there, even when the Festival is not on.
+Now, that it houses a permanent exhibit from Fukutake Foundation, let’s hope that there are more buses going there, even when the Festival is not on.

 We also went to see Chiharu Shiota‘s Distant Memory, that’s still standing, six years on.
 Actually, I’m a bit worried about its longevity, and indeed, one can’t enter it anymore.
 How long will it stay around?
 No idea.